We Provide Free Limited Pregnancy Ultrasounds

 If your pregnancy test came back positive, why do you need an ultrasound?

-A limited pregnancy ultrasound tells you very important information about your health that you need to know regardless of which option you are considering for your pregnancy:
+A limited pregnancy ultrasound tells you very important information about your health.
+This is crucial regardless of which option you are considering for your pregnancy:

 - Where in your body the pregnancy is located